5 Ways To Utilize Therapy Dolls For Depression In Children

 An overview of depression in children

 Depression is a mood disorder that can significantly impact how a person thinks, acts, and feels.
-About 4% of children (approximately 2.4 million) between the ages of 3 and 17 had been diagnosed with depression by 2020.
-Research has shown that children as young as two can experience depression.
+According to statistics from 2020, about 4% of children (approximately 2.4 million) between the ages of 3 and 17 have been diagnosed with depression.
+Research suggests that children as young as two can experience depression

-For a person to be diagnosed with depression, they likely have experienced symptoms for two or more weeks.
-Symptoms of childhood depression may include:
+For a person of any age to be diagnosed with depression, they must have experienced symptoms for two or more weeks.
+Symptoms of childhood depression in particular may include:

-• “Acting out” behaviors like oppositional defiance or disruptiveness
+• “Acting out” through behaviors like defiance or disruptiveness

 • Physical symptoms such as headaches, loss of appetite, and digestive issues